leonardo-melo/sh-de/readme.md

 ## Exercise 1

-For the SQL exercise, I've included in the directory the necessary SQL scripts to create the table, fill it with data and the [solution]() to retrieve the NPS score.
+For the SQL exercise, I've included in the directory the necessary SQL scripts to create the table, fill it with data and the solution ([code here](https://github.com/leonardo-melo/sword-health-de/blob/main/sql/solution.sql)) to retrieve the NPS score.

 #### Runing with provided docker solution